JasonBenn/nips-scraper/abstracts.md

 ### #498: Saliency-based Sequential Image Attention with Multiset Prediction

 ### #499: Variational Inference for Gaussian Process Models with Linear Complexity
+_Chris Lloyd,  Tom Gunter,  Michael A. Osborne,  Stephen J. Roberts_

+We present the first fully variational Bayesian inference scheme for continuous Gaussian-process-modulated Poisson processes.
+Such point processes are used in a variety of domains, including neuroscience, geo-statistics and astronomy, but their use is hindered by the computational cost of existing inference schemes.
+Our scheme: requires no discretisation of the domain; scales linearly in the number of observed events; and is many orders of magnitude faster than previous sampling based approaches.
+The resulting algorithm is shown to outperform standard methods on synthetic examples, coal mining disaster data and in the prediction of Malaria incidences in Kenya.

 ### #500: K-Medoids For K-Means Seeding
 _James Newling,  François Fleuret_